Kanicsha/DELTA_TASK/README.md

 # DELTA_TASK
 ### PowerUPs
-  Hitting colored square boxes will give you an extra chance to hit the obstacle
+  Hitting colored square boxes will give you an extra chance to hit an obstacle without causing any extra harm to jerry
 ### Traps
   Hitting traps will bring tom closer to jerry
 ### Cheese